gatech-genemark/GeneMark-ETP-exp/README.md

 ### Genome sequences

-All genome sequences were downloaded from RefSeq section of NCBI.
+All genome sequences were downloaded from RefSeq section of NCBI (the links are saved in `$SPECIES/data/README.md`).
 For each genome we parsed out unique sequence identifiers [accession.version](https://www.ncbi.nlm.nih.gov/genbank/sequenceids/) from FASTA definition lines.
 New, simplified sequence IDs were introduced.
 Information about original and new IDs was saved as a table into file `$SPECIES/data/chr.names`.

 An example of such table for the genome of A.thaliana is shown below: